Signs You Are in a Toxic Work Environment

 Steps to take:

-Ask yourself these questions: How can I respond to the toxic behaviors when I encounter them?
+Ask yourself these questions: How can I respond to toxic behaviors when I encounter them?
 What role—if any, can I play in shifting the toxic nature at work?
 What prevents me from finding another job?
 Is there anyone at work that can help me?

 Most importantly have compassion for yourself.
 There are often a lot of “shoulds” when you’re dealing with a toxic workplace.
 “I should toughen up, I should know how to deal with this by now, I should speak out.”
 These are signs you aren’t being kind to yourself.
 You need to be honest with where you are at.
 If things aren’t going to change at work then you need to start planning your exit strategy.